dcentrica/silverstripe-registration/README.md

 An environment variable `REGISTRATION_ENABLED` needs to be set in your server/hosting environment(s) in order for the registration form to be be displayed at the designated route.

-There's also an optional extension for augmenting `Member` records with a flag which tells consuming systems that users were indeed created via registration.
+There's also an optional extension for augmenting `Member` records with a field, whose value tells userland systems that a user was indeed created via registration.

 ```yml
 SilverStripe\Security\Member: